Texas Permanent School Fund Corp Purchases 24,451 Shares of OPENLANE, Inc. (NYSE:KAR)

-Texas Permanent School Fund Corp boosted its position in OPENLANE, Inc. (NYSE:KAR – Free Report) by 33.4% during the first quarter, Holdings Channel.com reports.
-The fund owned 97,669 shares of the specialty retailer’s stock after acquiring an additional 24,451 shares during the period.
-Texas Permanent School Fund Corp’s holdings in OPENLANE were worth $1,336,000 at the end of the most recent quarter.
+Texas Permanent School Fund Corp increased its position in OPENLANE, Inc. (NYSE:KAR – Free Report) by 33.4% during the first quarter, Holdings Channel.com reports.
+The firm owned 97,669 shares of the specialty retailer’s stock after buying an additional 24,451 shares during the quarter.
+Texas Permanent School Fund Corp’s holdings in OPENLANE were worth $1,336,000 as of its most recent SEC filing.

 Wall Street Analyst Weigh In

-A number of analysts have recently commented on the stock.
-Bank of America boosted their target price on shares of OPENLANE from $15.00 to $17.00 in a report on Thursday, July 6th.
-StockNews.com started coverage on OPENLANE in a research note on Thursday, May 18th.
-They issued a “hold” rating on the stock.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $19.00.
+A number of equities analysts have weighed in on the stock.
+StockNews.com initiated coverage on shares of OPENLANE in a research report on Thursday, May 18th.
+They set a “hold” rating for the company.
+Bank of America raised their price objective on shares of OPENLANE from $15.00 to $17.00 in a report on Thursday, July 6th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus price target of $19.00.

 OPENLANE Profile